Milan Malpensa Airport: Terminal 2

 Terminal 2 is the older terminal.
-It was previously used exclusively by easyJet, but has been closed since 2020 due to the COVID-19 pandemic.
-It is undergoing improvement works and is scheduled to reopen in Summer 2023.
-All charter services, which were previously based in this terminal, moved to Terminal 1 upon its opening.
+It was closed in 2020 due to the COVID-19 pandemic and reopened on 31 May 2023. easyJet has been the sole tenant of Terminal 2 since all charter services, which were previously based in Terminal 2, moved to Terminal 1 upon the latter's opening.

-Malpensa Airport additionally provides free shuttles connecting Terminal 2 to Terminal 1.

 Airlines and destinations

 Passenger

 The following airlines operate regular scheduled, seasonal and charter flights to and from Malpensa:

 Cargo

 The following airlines operate regular cargo services to and from Malpensa: